mattvalleycodes/mailo/README.md

 * `npm run lint` checks the codebase against the defined ESLint rules.
 This command also reminds you if the coding style does not match the "Prettier" configuration.

+## Deployed version of Mailo
+A deployed version of Mailo is availabla via `https://mailo-app.herokuapp.com/`

 ## Postman